dimitri-nicolo/calico/networking/dual-tor.md

 > - The `ExecStart` line here arranges that kubelet will not start running until the
 >   calico-early service has started listening on port 8179 (hex `1FF3`).
 8179 is the
 >   port that the calico-early service uses for pre-Kubernetes BGP.
+>
+> - We have sometimes observed issues if kubelet starts immediately after Calico's early
+>   networking setup, because of NetworkManager toggling the hostname.
+The final `sleep
+>   15` allows for such changes to settle down before kubelet starts.
 {: .alert .alert-info}

 On OpenShift you should wrap the above service definitions in `MachineConfig` resources